 Transferring vs. pointing a domain at web hosting, which should I do?

-There's a lot of confusing jargon when it comes to connecting your domain to a 3rd-party web host.
+There's a lot of confusing jargon when it comes to connecting your domain to an external web host.
 "Pointing," "assigning nameservers," and "transferring."
 All of these will do the job, but which is best?
 The answer can vary, but:

-In 99% of cases, you do not need to transfer your domain to a web host, you only need to point the domain or assign nameservers.
+In 99% of cases, you do not need to transfer your domain to a web host, you only need to "point" the domain via DNS records, or assign the web host's nameservers.

 Transferring to a web host